What do our apparatus and circus acts cost?

 Let’s split Strolling into two categories:

 Tier 1: includes talent such as Juggling, Hula Hoop, Diabolo, Unicycling and Stilt and Ball Walking.
-Fee hovers around $375 per hour with a two-hour minimum.
+Fees range from around $375 -$500 per hour with a two-hour minimum.

 For a more complete list of featured or ambient acts click here.